 - Decide if you are a Lillian or a Bob at Bob’s Clam Hut.

 - Take a picture with the bronze statue of the poet and native Portlander, Henry Wadsworth Longfellow.
 You can also visit his house.

 - Visit the Portland Museum of Art.
-Maine’s largest art museum contains art from around the world, but also an extensive collection of local works from artists such as Winslow Homer and Andrew Wyeth.
-Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline historical fiction about Wyeth’s painting, Christina’s World.
+Maine’s largest art museum contains art from around the world and an extensive collection of local works from artists such as Winslow Homer and Andrew Wyeth.
+Literary Inspiration for your visit to Maine: A Piece of the World: A Novel by Christina Baker Kline, historical fiction about Wyeth’s painting, Christina’s World.

 - Walk the 4.2-mile loop, Back Cove Trail, dreaming of buying one of the large waterfront homes.
 When you get to the bridge, look across at the B&M Baked Beans factory.

-- As I said before, Portland is a city of young people with the hope of building themselves a bright future.
+- As I said before, Portland is a city of young people hoping to build themselves a bright future.
 You can see that entrepreneurial spirit in Portland’s thriving brewery and spirit scene.
-We saw it on both our food tour and on the Maine Brew Bus tour.
+We saw it on our food and Maine Brew Bus tours.
 On the brewery tour, a bus drove us to meet the faces behind some of Portland’s best alcohol products.
 Book your Maine Brew Bus tour.

-- Try a rhubarb (yes rhubarb) wine.
+- Try a rhubarb (yes, rhubarb) wine.
 Maine has long, harsh winters, resulting in a short growing season.
 Because of that, its plants need to be hardy.
 One of the most successful crops in Maine is rhubarb.
-We had tried some before when we came to Maine for Maple Syrup Sunday that was too fruit-forward to be a good wine.
 Amanda at Eighteen Twenty Wines set out to make a rhubarb wine that even a wine connoisseur would appreciate, and she did a fabulous job.